 💬 Discuss

-From the Julian Alps to the Mediterranean coast — 13 days, 6 bases, one open-jaw arc.
+From the Julian Alps to the Mediterranean coast — 15 days, 6 bases, one open-jaw arc, all of it booked.
 The illustrated overview above; the daily schedule, hotels, costs, and decision log below.

 13